duncanmeech/dom/README.md

 effect on the items in the array.
 Finally, the list is not immutable.
 You can add/remove elements to the list using push, pop, splice etc.

-# Creating instances of DOM.
+# Creating instances of DList.

 You can construct instances of DOM in three different ways.

 ### 1. CSS Selectors

-Taking a page from the JQuery notebook, you can construct DOM instances using any acceptable CSS selector.
+Taking a page from the JQuery notebook, you can construct DList instances using any acceptable CSS selector.
 You may optionally provide a root element to begin the search from.
 Otherwise the document object is assumed to be the root of the search.
 The following are all examples of using CSS selectors